mo-open/direct-cache/README.md

-Direct-cache use java *unsafe* operations to cache objects.
-The cache is on offheap memory, to keep the heap small, so GC time is reduced
+Use java direct memory to cache objects.

+The cache is based on offheap memory, so JVM GC Latency is improved.

 Compatible with open JDK / oracle JDK version 6/7/8.
-It also should work on other compatible jdk.
+It May work on other jdk too.